hlandau/acmetool/_doc/SCHEMA.md

         # will not support nistp521.
         ecdsa-curve: nistp256 (must be "nistp256", "nistp384" or "nistp521")

+        # If specified, specifies a key ID which should be used as the private
+        # key for all generated requests.
+If not set or the key ID is not found,
+        # generate a new key for every request.
+        id: string

       # Request OCSP Must Staple in certificates.
 Defaults to false.
       ocsp-must-staple: true